aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/pytorch-neuron/api-compilation-python-api.rst

     :keyword bool dynamic_batch_size: A flag to allow Neuron graphs to consume variable sized batches of data.
 Dynamic sizing is restricted to the 0th dimension of a tensor.
+    :keyword list optimizations: A list of :class:`~torch_neuron.Optimization` passes to apply to the model.
     :keyword **kwargs: All other keyword arguments will be forwarded directly to :func:`torch.jit.trace`.
 This supports flags like ``strict=False``
        in order to allow dictionary outputs.